IMJLA/Adsi/docs/en-US/Get-CurrentDomain.md

 ### EXAMPLE 1
 ```
-Get-CurrentDomain
+Get-CurrentDomain -Cache $Cache
 ```

-Get the domain of the current computer
+Retrieves the current domain of the computer running the script as a DirectoryEntry object.
+On domain-joined systems, this returns the Active Directory domain.
+On workgroup computers,
+it returns the local computer as the domain.
+The function caches the result to improve performance in subsequent operations involving the current domain.

 ## PARAMETERS